vargiuscuola/vs-bash-std-library/REFERENCE-main.md

 * **UBlack,URed,UGreen,UYellow,UBlue,UPurple,UCyan,UWhite**: Underlined Colors
 * **On_Black,On_Red,On_Green,On_Yellow,On_Blue,On_Purple,On_Cyan,On_White**: Background Colors
 * **IBlack,IRed,IGreen,IYellow,IBlue,IPurple,ICyan,IWhite**: High Intensty Colors
-* **BIBlack,BIRed,BIGreen,BIYellow,BIBlue,BIPurple,BICyan,BIWhite**: Bold High Intensty Colors
+* **BIBlack,BIRed,BIGreen,BIYellow,BIBlue,BIPurple,BICyan,BIWhite**: Bold High Intensity Colors
 * **On_IBlack,On_IRed,On_IGreen,On_IYellow,On_IBlue,On_IPurple,On_ICyan,On_IWhite**: High Intensty Background Colors